 CSSSI StatLab consultant shifts in the Cushing/Whitney Medical Library

-Consultants are generally available at library twice a week; in spring 2018, that time is usually afternoons on Tuesday and Wednesday.
+Consultants are generally available at library twice a week.
 When consultants visit the Medical Library for drop-in meetings, they sit at the back of the library's Information Desk.

 Because shifts are sometimes canceled even at the last minute, always check here for the current CSSSI Statistical and GIS Consultants Schedule.